UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 ###2.2: Serialiser using Mako

 Write mako code to create your XML file format.
 The provided tests will check it comes out exactly the same as your fixture.
-Code to invoke Mako has already been put in `reactions/formats/format_xml.py`, and the mako template in `reactions/formats/xml.mko`
+Code to invoke Mako has already been put in `reactions/formats/format_xml.py`, and the mako template in `reactions/formats/xml.mko`.
+The scaffold code has been written to enable this option using `--nomako`

-###2.3: Extra credit: Serialiser via DOM
+###2.3: Serialiser via DOM

 Write mako code to create your XML file format using lxml, by building up your DOM.
-The scaffold code has been written to enable this option using `--nomako`

 ###2.4: Extra credit: To your neighbour's format using XSLT